 Tea shrub (Camellia sinensis)

 For many centuries, Asian countries have cultivated camellia.
 Many varieties of tea shrub are used to produce yellow, black, white, and green tea.
-Each tea carries many health benefits and was favoured for many years among the Chinese culture.
 There are no concluded results from the studies into the tea shrub.

 Chinese Rhododendron (Rhododendron simiarum)